 Worship on Sunday, FAQ

-Assisted listening devices are available from the ushers.
-ASL and a Braille hymnal may be available with advanced notice.
+Assisted listening devices are always available from the ushers.
+ASL and a Braille hymnal can be made available with advanced notice. (office phone # and email here)

 Frequently Asked Questions